 - If you're stuck waiting for a delayed subway, check the tracks for rats.
 They tend to scamper about down there, and can be a free source of entertainment while you wait a safe distance away.

 - Learn this bit of trivia to astound your friends and out-of-town visitors: there are three rats on the Graybar Building just south of Grand Central.

 23. Do your laundry on Friday night or early Sunday morning — or just get someone else to do it

 If you have time on a Friday evening, do your laundry then.
 No one else is, and since you're not home you'll feel like you're being social.
 Or force yourself to get up early on a Sunday morning and head to the laundromat—odds are you'll pretty much have the run of the place.

 If laundry isn't your thing, drop it off at your neighborhood laundry or dry-cleaner and pick it up the next day.
 The cost is only slight more than using the machines yourself and you'll save a couple of hours each week.
 Or let the service come to you:

-Find free wifi at independent coffee shops, McDonald's, and the library.
+24. Find free Wi-Fi at independent coffee shops, McDonald's & the library

 And remember that anything can be delivered:

 Check out services like Minibar.

 Most grocery stores will deliver your groceries for a small fee, so you don't have to lug them home yourself.
 Or you can try one of the following: